httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 2. While input_string is not empty:
    1. Let item be the result of running Parse Item from Textual Headers ({{parse-item}}) with input_string.
 If an error is encountered, throw it.
    2. Append item to items.
+   3. If items has more than 1024 members, throw an error.
-   3. Discard any leading OWS from input_string.
+   4. Discard any leading OWS from input_string.
-   4. If input_string is empty, return items.
+   5. If input_string is empty, return items.
-   5. Consume a COMMA from input_string; if no comma is present, throw an error.
+   6. Consume a COMMA from input_string; if no comma is present, throw an error.
-   6. Discard any leading OWS from input_string.
+   7. Discard any leading OWS from input_string.
 3. Return items.